-Judge Raggi and Professor Beale presented the report of the advisory committee, as set forth in Judge Raggi's memorandum and attachments of May 17, 2012 (Agenda Item 8).
-Amendment for Final Approval
+Judge Raggi and Professor Beale presented the report of the advisory committee, as set forth in Judge Raggi's memorandum of November 26, 2012 (Agenda Item 8).
+As the committee's fall meeting in Washington was canceled as a result of Hurricane Sandy, there were no action items for the committee.